hydrusvideodeduplicator/hydrus-video-deduplicator/docs/usage.md

 <summary>Windows</summary>
 <br>

-Run `hydrusvideodeduplicator.exe` and enter the Hydrus API key you created in [Creating a Hydrus API Key](#creating-a-hydrus-api-key) when prompted.
+Run **hydrusvideodeduplicator.exe** and enter the Hydrus API key you created previously when prompted.

 </details>